nitro8708/Shokudo-IoT-system/README.md

 # Functions:
-- IoT hardware system visit by specific ip with request format, updates two values “input” and “output”.
+- IoT hardware system visit by specific IP with "PUT" request format, updates two values “input” and “output”.
 - Users visit by ip directly to get the newest shokudo data.

 # Example: